 You Have Better Communication

 I get it: Being with someone bisexual can be a little nerve-racking.
 You can’t help but ask yourself, “Am I going to get dumped for someone of the opposite sex?”
 And you’re not alone in feeling this way.
 Since this is a real insecurity, and as you move closer to marriage with a bisexual person, you’ll have to up the ante in your communication skills.
 Marrying someone (no matter who) means laying it all out on the table: every doubt, every worry, every discomfort.

 As a long-term couple who, from the outset, has had to resolve potential relationship problems due to insecurity and jealousy, you’re ready for whatever hits you in the years to come.
 Bisexual people are used to having these discussions, and you can bet your partner is ready for it.

 Checking Someone Out Can Actually Make You Closer

 Obviously lines can be crossed and playing the “Is (s)he hot?” game can get awkward, but if you can’t have a little fun with your partner, why are you getting married in the first place?
 You have a shared appreciation for the same sex.
 Why not enjoy that shared interest?

 If you both enjoy rock climbing, you can climb together.
 If you both enjoy sushi, you can eat sushi together.
 Who’s to say you can’t enjoy admiring hot guys or girls together over nachos on the boardwalk?
-You’ve certainly got a leg up on couples who just fight over the obvious reality that other sexy humans exist.
-We all have eyes, people.

 Your Partner Is Wiser to Human Nature